vsoch/github-dockerfiles/README.md

  - A general search for files named Dockerfile across all code.
 We are limited to 1000 results, and these 1000 results are saved under [github/github-dockerfiles.pkl](github/github-dockerfiles.pkl) and [github/github-dockerfiles.json](github/github-dockerfiles.json)
  - From the limited result, I learned that to get more specific results I would need to make the search more specific.
 Thus, I used up my rate limit to extract a listing of organizations, saved to [github/github-orgs.pkl](github/github-orgs.pkl) and [github/github-orgs.json](github/github-orgs.json).
  - From the list of organizations I again did a search to find Dockerfiles within the organization.
-I found some kind of bug that the search extended beyond the organizations (to related users and repos) but continued nonetheless.
-For organizations that had some sort of result, they are saved in the format `github/github-org-<orgname>.json` and `github/github-org-<orgname>.pkl`
+For organizations that had some sort of result, they are saved in the format `github/github-org-<orgname>.json` and `github/github-org-<orgname>.pkl` Since I only needed a reasonably sized subset, I stopped at index 7090 of the organizations list when I had extracted lists of Dockerfiles for 1071 organizations.
+This is in addition to the first 1000 returned by the general search.

 ## Download